aaronp/riff/src/main/paradox/blog/01_raftSimulatorForTheWin.md

 # Meaningful Integration Testing

-At this point in the project, I've written some of the 'units':
+At this point in the project, I've written some of the 'units'.

-* The underlying log
+- The underlying log
-* The timers
+- The timers
-* Voting/Election logic
+- Voting/Election logic
-* Append entries logic
+- Append entries logic
-* Leader behaviour
+- Leader behaviour

 I'm relatively happy that, given some inputs, those units provide the outputs expected.
 What I'm not **as** confident about is if the assertions I've made in those tests are necessarily the best place for them.